Strange metal from incoherent bosons: Results

 where we have defined, $\tilde{g}_b=g_b/(4 \pi)$.
 Therefore, for an intermediate to strong coupling regime, i.e., $\tilde{g}_b\ge\gamma$, we will always have $\gamma T \ll \mu$.
 For this reason, the second regime displaying the non-Drude form of the optical conductivity is not attained if the coupling is stronger than the damping.
 In the main text, we mainly focus on the $\tilde{g}_b\ge\gamma$ regime.
 The possibility of the other theoretical limits are explored in Appendix~\ref{App:Static}.
 Thus, plugging the temperature-dependence of the bosonic ``mass-term'' calculated in Eq.~(\ref{eq:6}) back into Eq.~(\ref{eq:5}), the static $\omega \rightarrow 0$ becomes

-Therefore, up to logarithmic corrections, we obtain a linear-in-$T$ regime for the resistivity when $ \gamma T\geq \mu_{0}$.
-The first term is a $T$-independent contribution.
+Therefore, up to logarithmic corrections, we obtain a linear-in-$T$ regime for the resistivity when $ \gamma T\geq \mu_{0}$, with no saturation at large temperatures, thus capturing the bad metal regime.
+The first term is a $T$-independent contribution that can vanish when the bosons become critical.
+Consequently, the $T$-linear resistivity can extend up to zero temperature, thereby achieving the strange metal regime in the optimally doped and overdoped cuprates.
 To further confirm our analytical results, we perform numerical integration to obtain the static resistivity as a function of temperature.
 The Fig.~(\ref{Fig:resistivty}a) shows a clear linear-in-$T$ behavior of resistivity for the following parameter choices, $\gamma=1.0$, $Q_0=\pi/2$, $\mu_0=0.05$ and $\tilde{g}_b=1.0$.
 As can be seen, there is a very good match between the numerical and the approximate analytical behavior.
-Similarly, in Fig.~(\ref{Fig:resistivty}b) we show the same for a larger interaction parameter $\tilde{g}_b=1.5$, which again displays a linear dependence with temperature, albeit with a different slope (for details, see Appendix~\ref{App:Kubo}).
+Similarly, in Fig.~(\ref{Fig:resistivty}b) we show the results for a larger interaction parameter $\tilde{g}_b=1.5$, which again displays a linear dependence with temperature, albeit with a different slope (for details, see Appendix~\ref{App:Kubo}).